employment

 -

-Starting early March and ending late May, the coach will oversee practices, and attend all games with the team.
-The expectation is to practice at least 2-3 times a week for at least 1 ½ hours.
+Starting late August and ending in October, the coach will oversee practices, and attend all meets with the team.
+The expectation is to practice at least 2 times a week for at least 1 ½ hours.

 Coaches should have an excellent knowledge of the fundamentals of running, and experience coaching/and or playing at least at the high school level.
 Coaches must have the ability to structure practices to increase the skill and knowledge for the players.
 Coaches should be able to demonstrate skills and excellent sportsmanship.
 Our players are hungry for competition and are highly motivated.